 Niyome Bello, M.Ed.

-Niyome Bello holds a B.S. degree from the University of Florida where she was awarded a full scholarship, and later earned an M.A. degree in Education from Pepperdine University.
+Niyome Bello holds a B.S. degree from the University of Florida where she was awarded an academic scholarship, a M.A. degree in Education from Pepperdine University, and a Harvard Business School credential in Leading School Strategy and Innovation.
 Niyome has continued her professional development through California Association for the Gifted and William & Mary Center for Gifted Education and is sought after in our community as a gifted education specialist.

 As a Multiple Subject credentialed teacher, with an additional expertise in Language Arts, Niyome’s teaching style integrates creative and appropriately challenging critical-thinking lessons that foster curiosity and in-depth comprehension.